 Telemedicine, sometimes also called telehealth, refers to the remote delivery of health care services.
-Through video-conferencing technology, you can communicate with your provider from the comfort of your own home.
-This reduces unnecessary risk of exposure to the coronavirus, both for yourself and others.
+Through video-conferencing technology, you can communicate with your doctors and others from the comfort of your home.
+Check to see if telemedicine is an option for you.

 Is Telemedicine Right for Me?

-Telemedicine appointments can save time, offer more flexible scheduling and make you feel more connected with your treating health care team during the pandemic.
-Information gathered during these appointments will still be added to your chart, just as with an in-person visit.
-You should check with your doctor’s office and your insurance company to confirm that telemedicine visits are eligible for coverage.
+Telemedicine appointments can save time, offer more flexible scheduling and make you feel more connected with your treating health care team.
+They can be especially valuable if you are considered medically vulnerable.
+Information gathered during these appointments will still be added to your record, just as with an in-person visit.

 Telemedicine is not suitable for all types of visits, such as those that require a physical exam, lab work or medical emergencies.
 Your treating health care team will be the best guide in determining whether a telemedicine appointment is right for you.
 In case of a medical emergency, dial 911.